mudita/MuditaOS/harmony_changelog.md

 * Disabled Address Sanitizer for the Linux simulator
 * Changed misleading factory reset translations in Polish
 * Time setting updated

+## [2.2.3 2023-11-30]

+### Fixed

+* Fixed eink errors in logs
+* Fixed alarm when the onboarding is in progress
+* Fixed relaxation start delay when trying to play MP3 files with large metadata

+### Added

+* Added shortcuts instruction to settings

 ## [2.2.2 2023-11-14]